Lofoten Islands Diving — Norway

 14.4000°E

-Lofoten offers diving in Arctic Norway's stunning fjord scenery — orca snorkeling from October to January, massive kelp forests, and the possibility of diving under the Northern Lights.
+Lofoten offers diving in Arctic Norway's dramatic fjord scenery — orca snorkeling from October to January, massive kelp forests, and the possibility of diving under the Northern Lights.
 The Gulf Stream keeps water surprisingly 'warm' for the latitude, and the sea life includes wolffish, king crabs, and dense cod aggregations.

 Norway's Arctic Diving Paradise

-Score Breakdown
+Score breakdown

 Marine Life